Notes on the Geography of Oklahoma: Oklahoma Indian Affairs

 The shelf for unsmoked cigarettes was recently removed, but cigarettes are still a common gift, along with money.

 The strung bow over the grave is a reminder that all is not forgiven or accepted.
-Another indicator of that seething anger is the belief that Geronimo is not buried here at all--but elsewhere, at a place less defiled.
+Another indicator of that seething anger is the belief that Geronimo is not buried here at all--but elsewhere, at a place undefiled.

 Ironically, the army itself has been very respectful.

-The western end of the Wichita Mountains are a wildlife refuge where, thanks to Teddy Roosevelt, the earliest efforts at saving the bison were started.
+The western end of the Wichita Mountains is a wildlife refuge where, thanks to Teddy Roosevelt, efforts began to save the bison.

 Farther west--west of Anadarko--there's the sacred place called Rainy Mountain.
-It rises near the great bend of the Washita River or--to put in political terms--near the dying town of Gotebo.
+It rises near the great bend of the Washita River and near the dying town of Gotebo.
 This is the same Rainy Mountain about which N. Scott Momaday has written.